lctr/bloom-filter-hs/README.md

-This implementation is a code-along for the corresponding chapter 26 tutorial in [Real World Haskell](http://book.realworldhaskell.org/read/advanced-library-design-building-a-bloom-filter.html), and as such does *not* implement the "counting Bloom filter* variant, therefore element removal is not supported.
+This implementation is a code-along for the corresponding chapter 26 tutorial in [Real World Haskell](http://book.realworldhaskell.org/read/advanced-library-design-building-a-bloom-filter.html), and as such does *not* implement the "counting Bloom filter" variant, therefore element removal is not supported.

 # Algorithm